GautamGopalKrishnan/mcts/README.md

 - Number of rollouts performed is limited by the timeout value which is set to a default of 1.0 second
 - Values at each node of game tree stores average expected reward based on Monte Carlo prediction

+You can find below the instructions (with images) to install and run the games.

 ## Installation
 Install by cloning the repository with